-Nap time will be setup in the playroom.
+Nap time is setup in the playroom.
 Cots are stored in the entry closet.
 The children get their own cots, blankets and pillows before nap then put them away after napping.

 From the kitchen stove and sink I can see just about every space in the daycare room or the family room.
 While I make meals, the children will be allowed to watch one 30-minute educational show, have free play in the play room, or assist me with various meal prep tasks.

 All meals are eaten in the kitchen at a child height table.
 I also love to do messy learning and sensory activities in the kitchen.

 This room is not necessarily part of the daycare but also not off-limits to the children.
 It is the only room on our main floor that hosts a television.
 The children will be invited into the room to watch one 30-minute educationsl show while I prep meals.
 The family room is also how we access the backyard for outdoor play.

 All 4 of the rooms on the main floor are connected.
 The entries to each room make a large circle.
 It is immense fun to run the circle as an obstacle course or to use the route for other gross motor activities.
 I keep a clear path for running circles.
 Running between the rooms is allowed and even encouraged but limited as a group activity.

 The bathroom is located up the stairs off the entry.
 We will have frequent bathroom breaks throughout the day, every 2 hours or as needed.
 Potty training chairs are easily accessible.
 The other rooms upstairs are blocked off with a baby gate.

 We have a large open space that is perfect for getting out our toddler pool and sprinklers as well as to encourage running play.